 Thousands more flee fires outside Athens amid heat wave

 ATHENS, Greece (AP) — Thousands of residents of the Greek capital have fled to safety from a wildfire that burned for a fourth day north of Athens as crews battle to stop the flames reaching populated areas, electricity installations and historic sites.
-In heat wave conditions, the blaze tore through forest areas 12.5 miles north of the capital, destroying more homes.
+On the nearby island of Evia, the coast guard evacuated hundreds of people by sea.
+In heat wave conditions, the blaze has torn through forest areas north of the capital, destroying more homes.
 Ground crews of several hundred firefighters dug fire breaks and hosed the flames.
-Traffic is halted on the country’s main highway connecting Athens to northern Greece, as crews tried to use the road as a barrier to stop the flames advancing before water-dropping planes could resume at first light.
-Several firefighters and volunteers were hospitalized with burns.
-Nearly 60 villages and settlements have been evacuated.
+Traffic is halted on the country’s main highway connecting Athens to northern Greece.
+Several firefighters and volunteers are hospitalized with burns.
+Nearly 60 villages and settlements are evacuated.
+Fire crews, aircraft and vehicles from several EU nations are helping Greece.